U.S. tempers part of Trump travel ban amid big protests, criticism

 Attorneys general from California, New York, 13 other states and Washington, D.C., condemned and pledged to fight what they called Trump's "dangerous" and "unconstitutional" order.

-Reporting by Doina Chiacu, Susan Cornwell, Steve Holland, Yara Bayoumy, Yeganeh Torbati, Lesley Wroughton, Nathan Frandino in Washington, Richard Cowan in Indian Wells, Calif., Dan Levine in San Francisco; Mica Rosenberg, Jonathan Allen, Melissa Fares, Daniel Trotta, Andrew Chung, Chris Francescani and David Ingram in New York; Andrea Hopkins and Anna Mehler Paperny in Toronto; Andrea Shalal and Andreas Rilke in Berlin, Paul Sandle in London and Daina Beth Solomon in Los Angeles
+Reporting by Doina Chiacu, Susan Cornwell, Steve Holland, Yara Bayoumy, Yeganeh Torbati, Lesley Wroughton, Nathan Frandino in Washington, Richard Cowan in Indian Wells, Calif., Dan Levine in San Francisco; Mica Rosenberg, Jonathan Allen, Melissa Fares, Daniel Trotta, Andrew Chung, Chris Francescani and David Ingram in New York; Andrea Hopkins and Anna Mehler Paperny in Toronto; Andrea Shalal and Andreas Rilke in Berlin, Paul Sandle in London and Daina Beth Solomon in Los Angeles; Writing by Will Dunham; Editing by Peter Cooney